• Skip to primary navigation

 6. Complement existing efforts with personalization

 Many self-help centers have the added functionality of customer account personalization.
 In other words, end users can create a profile on the portal with their name, an online avatar, and a home page.
-Such forums display content on the relevant topics as per the unique preferences added by users.
+Such forums display content on relevant topics as per the unique preferences added by users.
 Having the option of a custom layout can make your clients feel valued.

 7. Direct customers to your portal